-Comes to a Eudden Postponement Because the Government Man Is Not Ready.
+Comes to a Sudden Postponement Because the Government Man Is Not

 Chicago, April 2.-The charge that railroads by practically allowing a rebate in the salt rate to a concern operating boats between Michigan points and this city, thus give it a monopoly of the salt industry, was investigated by the interstate commerce commission in the United States court yesterday.
-The complaint, which it is said is brought primarily by the Detroit Salt company, alleges that the Michigan, Indiana and Illinois Transportation company, which owns and operates the boats, is allowed as its proportion of the tariff rate between Detroit, Ludington and Manistee and the Missouri river 6 cents a barrel more than other companies will transport salt for.
+The complaint, which it is said is brought primarily by the Detroit Salt company, alleges that the Michigan, Indiana and Illinois Transportation company, which owns and operates the boats, is allowed as its proportion of the tariff rate between Detroit, Ludington and Manistee and the Missouri river 6 cents a barrel more than other companies will transport

-A good deal of testimony was taken during the day, but the commission adjourned the hearing indefinitely upon the statement of Special Agent J. T.
+A good deal of testimony was taken during the day, but the commission adjourned the hearing indefinitely upon the statement of Special Agent J. T. Marchand that he was not ready to cross-examine witnesses.